angelmp01/workshop-jbcn-2017/README.md

 ## External webinar video

-This workshop uses the code from an existing webinar that can be found [here](https://www.youtube.com/watch?v=ldBNG5zodro)
+This workshop uses the code from an existing webinar that can be found [here](https://www.youtube.com/watch?v=ldBNG5zodro).
+This video is in spanish
 # License

 The content of this project itself is licensed under the [Attribution-NonCommercial-ShareAlike CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0) license